 What is currently open in Camarillo?

-- Restaurants are available for outdoor dining, take-out, and curbside pick up.
-For a comprehensive and up-to-date list of restaurant openings please utilize the City of Camarillo’s Outdoor Dining Map below.
+- Restaurants are available for take-out, delivery and curbside pick up.
+For a comprehensive and up-to-date list of restaurants please utilize the City of Camarillo’s Outdoor Dining Map below.

 - Breweries and Wineries that don’t offer food service are currently closed.
 Most are offering carry-out or delivery options (some even ship to you!).
 For a complete list read our latest blog post: Show Your Support for Camarillo Businesses with takeout, delivery, or easy shipping

-- Camarillo Premium Outlets – Notable re-openings include: Gucci, Marc Jacobs, Kate Spade.
-More outlet stores are opening daily!
+- Camarillo Premium Outlets are open at 20% capacity – Notable re-openings include: Gucci, Marc Jacobs, Kate Spade and Versace.

-- Additional Retail Stores – including shops and boutiques in Old Town Camarillo and other local retail centers are open.
+- Additional Retail Stores including shops and boutiques in Old Town Camarillo and other local retail centers are open at 20% capacity.

 - Attractions – Studio Channel Islands Art Studio is open for private gallery visits only.
 Private tickets are available for those who would like to view the exhibitions.
-Visit website for dates.
+Virtual tours are also available.

 - Recreational Activities – Our public golf clubs, Sterling Hills Golf Club and Camarillo Springs Golf Course are open for tee time.
 Hiking can be enjoyed at Camarillo Grove Park or Hill Canyon Trail.